Chat

 The agent loop — When you send a message, TeamWeb AI calls the LLM with the assembled system prompt, the full conversation history, and all available tool definitions.
 If the LLM responds with a tool call (e.g., search_knowledge or save_content) instead of final text, TeamWeb AI executes that tool, appends the result to the conversation, and calls the LLM again.
 This loop — LLM call, tool execution, LLM call — repeats until the LLM returns a final text response or a safety limit of 100 iterations is reached.
 In practice, most conversations complete in 1-5 iterations.

 Processing state — During this loop, the conversation is flagged as “processing,” which drives the thinking indicator in the UI.
-The indicator updates in real time to show which tool the agent is currently executing, so you can follow along as the assistant searches knowledge, generates images, or delegates tasks.
+The indicator updates in real time to show which tool the agent is currently executing, so you can follow along as the assistant searches knowledge, generates images, or spawns child runs on other assistants.

 Message storage — Each message is stored in two representations.
 The content field holds the plain text shown in the conversation list and chat view.
 The content_json field holds the full structured interaction — text blocks, tool call inputs, tool results, and thinking text — preserving the complete agent interaction.
 The API Logs viewer reads from this structured representation to show the full detail of each turn.